 Margin trading jargon such as margin ratios and “margin call” should be at your fingertips.
 Then, besides understanding the technical terms, it is necessary to also check out for some margin trading strategy.
 What is your strategy in margin trading crypto after knowing how it works, how to use technical indicators in trading, how to enter trades, etc?

 In addition to this, there are many places where you can trade margin cryptos right now.
-Bitfinex, for instance, offers an initial margin limit of 30 percent where trader can use this to prevent sudden market swings and losing your assets altogether.
+Bitfinex, for instance, offers an initial margin limit of 30 percent where a trader can use this to prevent sudden market swings and losing your assets altogether.
 Bitfinex has a maintenance margin limit of 15 percent where the margin call occurs and the position forcefully closes to avoid your balance going negative.

 BitMEX offers up to 100x leverage without expiry on trades.
 With BitMEX, you are able to deposit Bitcoin, get margins and buy and trade bitcoin, Cardano, Bitcoin Cash, Ether, Litecoin and Ripple.
-You can access the orders, select one you want to trade, set the type of order you want to place, then set your leverage (5x, 10x etc), and then open the position.
+You can access the orders, select the one you want to trade, set the type of order you want to place, then set your leverage (5x, 10x, etc), and then open the position.

 Unlike Bitfinex, however, Bitmex is an example of a derivatives market where the asset being traded does not change hands in order for the borrower to take a position.
 The two parties will take opposing sides of a futures contract.
-Therefore, this type of a loan allows you to have a fraction of the equity of a contract instead of taking out a loan of the crypto asset.
+Therefore, this type of loan allows you to have a fraction of the equity of a contract instead of taking out a loan of the crypto asset.

-The maintenance balance in a derivative market like Bitmex is used to protect the exchange from negative balance.
+The maintenance balance in a derivative market like Bitmex is used to protect the exchange from a negative balance.
 The exchange will take on the position at a margin call and close the position, with the maintenance balance also taken to offset the loss of the liquidation engine.